stackitcloud/stackit-cli/docs/stackit_opensearch_instance_create.md

 ### Examples

 ```
-  Create an OpenSearch instance with name "my-instance" and specify plan by name and version
-  $ stackit opensearch instance create --name my-instance --plan-name stackit-opensearch-1.2.10-replica --version 2

   Create an OpenSearch instance with name "my-instance" and specify plan by ID
   $ stackit opensearch instance create --name my-instance --plan-id xxx